taylorrain/Microridge_Curviness_Analysis/README.md

  * The data must be inputted in csv format.
  * There cannot be data files with identical names.
 #### Usage Instructions
 This is how to name the input files and how to run the program.
 These are the outputs that the program will give.
 #### Vignette
+You should be able to run this on Hoffman; however, you would need to install many libraries, and it'll take too much time to do during discussion.
 1. To run this test file, you first need to follow the directions for how to run the program, and install the required packages.
 2. Change the input in the file Point_Simplifier.rmd (read.csv command) to be the file "Ridge5_test.csv" in the appropriate location on your computer.
 3. Change the ouput of the file (write.csv command) to be in the apporpiate location on your computer.